tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 # check if TigerGraph is running or not.
 ```

 ## Config Tigergraph
 To increase loading intensive, we can increase the number of loading handler based on the number of cpus in the machine.
 To see the cpu info, use `lscpu`.
 The timeout is only needed for large scale factors.
+It seems python requests are not constrained by the timeout, and timeout is not needed if you run only through python.
 ```sh
 gadmin config group RESTPP-LOADER
 # change FileLoader.Factory.HandlerCount from 4 to 40